How To Use Essential Oils

 10 Different Ways Of Using Essential Oils

 There is nothing like inhaling deeply from an open essential oil bottle for instant results.
-We can very quickly influence our emotional state by inhaling aromatherapy oils directly from the bottle.
+We can very quickly influence our emotional state by inhaling aromatherapy oils in this way.

 There are many essential oils which can positively impact mood.
 Some of the most common essential oils for uplifting our spirits are: